Armathwaite Paddle Sport Entry / Egress

 Aim: More people can access, enjoy and exit the river easily and safely without harming the River Eden.

-Armathwaite is a well-known and well-used exit point for canoeists and swimmers on the Eden.
-There is currently no formal entry or exit place, so they scramble up the riverbank which is difficult for new/younger canoeists and damaging too – increasing erosion and sedimentation.
+Armathwaite is a well-known and well-used exit and entry point for paddlers – standup paddle boards, canoes, kayaks rafts and swimmers on the Eden.
+There is currently no formal entry or exit point, so they scramble up the riverbank to the public footpath, river right past the bridge which is difficult for new/younger/older paddle sport participants potentially increasing erosion and sedimentation.

-With the philosophy of ‘share with care’ for the river and river users, there is the opportunity to make the river more accessible, but to do so in an environmentally friendly way; protecting the site, introducing important river issues (especially invasive species/Check Clean Dry campaign), and raising awareness of how to take care of it.
-With the creation of a formal entry/exit point, this project will do all three!
+With the philosophy of ‘share with care’ for the river and river users, there is the opportunity to make the river more accessible, but to do so in an environmentally friendly way; protecting the site, maintaining important river issues (especially invasive species/Check Clean Dry campaign), and raising awareness of how to take care of the river Eden.
+With the creation of a formal entry/exit point, this project will make all round improvements.

 Autumn / Winter 2024 Update